Indian Telly Award for Best Actress in a Comic Role

-Indian Telly Award for Best Actor in a Comic eseeeds₹33ee– Female is an award given by Indiantelevision.com as part of its annual Indian Telly Awards for TV serials, to recognize a female actor who has delivered an outstanding performance in a comic role.
+Indian Telly Award for Best Actor in a Comic Role – Female is an award given by IndianTelevision.com as part of its annual Indian Telly Awards for TV serials, to recognize a female actor who has delivered an outstanding performance in a comic role.

 The award was first awarded in 2002.
 Since 2012, the award has been separated in two categories, Jury Award and Popular Award.
 Jury award is given by the chosen jury of critics assigned to the function while Popular Award is given on the basis of public voting.